What we manage

 Ongoing projects carried out by our Countryside Rangers and arranged with Voluntary Action Barnsley.
 These include woodland management, scrub management, path maintenance and invasive species control.

-Three of our nature reserves have been shortlisted for potential grant-funded projects by the Heritage Lottery Fund.
+Three of our nature reserve projects have been shortlisted for potential funding by the Heritage Lottery Fund.
 Subject to approval, work should begin in the summer 2014.

 We own large areas of woodland across Barnsley, which we manage for both nature and public use.
 Most of these areas are there for you to enjoy all year round.
-We do our very best to manage them sustainably, so that things stay that way for years to come.
-You may also be interested in visiting South Yorkshire Forest, an area which many of our woodlands are part of.
+We do our very best to manage them so that things stay that way for years to come.
+You may also like to visit the South Yorkshire Forest, an area which many of our woodlands are part of.

 A 'landscape character assessment' tells us what kind of land we have, and where.